Designing Discontinuities: Quantizer Design

 In addition to the finite state space $\mathcal{S}$, for any state $s\in \mathcal{S}$, MDP has a finite action space $\mathcal{A}(s)$ of possible actions that can be taken at state $s$.
 Another component of an MDP is an underlying one-step \textit{reward} function $\mathcal{R}(s,a)$ that assigns random rewards to each $(s,a)$ pair.
 Therefore, an MDP is given by a quadruplet $(\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R})$.
 The goal in analyzing an MDP is to find the optimal \textit{policy} $\pi^{\ast}_t$ at different time steps.
 More formally, a policy is a probability distribution over the action space $\mathcal{A}$:

-In words, the current policy $\pi_t$ at current time $t$ depends on a sequence of previous states and actions from $t=0$ up to $t=t-1$ and current state $s_t$ in an MDP.
+That is, the current policy $\pi_t$ at current time $t$ depends on a sequence of previous states and actions from $t=0$ up to $t=t-1$ and current state $s_t$.

-Commonly, DP solves MDPs by breaking them into smaller sub-problems.
-However, in large optimization problems, there are three challenges \cite{powell2007approximate}: (i) the size of the state space $\mathcal{S}$ may be too large to evaluate within a reasonable time, (ii) the size of actions may be too large to find the optimal action for all states within a reasonable time, and (iii) computing the expectation of \textit{future} costs may be intractable when levels space is large, e.g., $k$-level depends on future $(k+1)$-level quantizer.
-Given such challenges, approximate dynamic programming (ADP) is an alternative to solve large MDPs.
+In solving large MDPs, there are three challenges \cite{powell2007approximate}: (i) the size of the state space $\mathcal{S}$ may be too large to evaluate within a reasonable time, (ii) the size of actions may be too large to find the optimal action for all states within a reasonable time, and (iii) computing the expectation of \textit{future} costs may be intractable when levels space is large, e.g., $k$-level depends on future $(k+1)$-level quantizer.
+Given such challenges, approximate dynamic programming (ADP) is an alternative.
 The output of ADP is a policy or decision function that maps each possible state $s_t$ to a decision $\pi_t$ at each stage $t$ in the time horizon.
 ADP combines optimization with simulation to approximate the optimal solution of MDPs \cite{mes2017approximate}.
-Another term for ADP is reinforcement learning (RL).
+ADP is a form of reinforcement learning (RL).